/gsd next

 completing-milestone | complete-milestone | |

-| any other phase | phase name verbatim | Catch-all for unknown phases |
+| Any other phase | phase name verbatim | Includes needs-discussion, discussing, researching, evaluating-gates, verifying, advancing, validating-milestone, replanning-slice, complete, paused, blocked |

 - Loads historical metrics — Reads the in-memory metrics ledger (or falls back to the ledger on disk at